-Orders followed in 1942 for additional fifty-six destroyers, called the ‘Later Fletchers’.
+Orders followed in 1942 for an additional fifty-six destroyers, called the ‘Later Fletchers’.
 They had been similar in layout, but got a decrease bridge and director control tower.
 The majority were finished with large AA armament authorized for the initial Fletcher destroyers by 1943-44 5x double 40-mm (1.57-in) and seven 20-mm (0.79-in) weapons while some had a lower amount of 40-mm (1.57-in) guns.

 The Fletcher destroyers earned its baptism of fire in the Solomons, and Chevalier, Strong, De Haven and Brownson had been sacrificed during the confused battles which succeeded the invasion on Guadalcanal.
 A pair, the Hoel and Johnston, were lost during the outstanding combat against heavy odds involving Admiral Sprague’s escort carriers and the Japanese warships off Samar in October 1944, while the Spence and Abner Read were destroyed by air attack during the invasion in Leyte Gulf.

-The most terrible victims were suffered during the invasion on Okinawa, when kamikazes as well as gunfire were responsible for the Hutchins, Pringle, Leutze, Thatcher, Luce, Bush, Evans, Haggard, Longshaw, Morrison, William D Porter, Bell, Twiggs, Callaghan, Halligan, Colhoun and Little.
+The most terrible victims were suffered during the invasion of Okinawa, when kamikazes as well as gunfire were responsible for the Hutchins, Pringle, Leutze, Thatcher, Luce, Bush, Evans, Haggard, Longshaw, Morrison, William D Porter, Bell, Twiggs, Callaghan, Halligan, Colhoun and Little.
 Numerous of these were not sunk straight up, however were so terribly wrecked that they were written off as definitely not worthwhile for repairing.

 The Fletchers established the backbone of the postwar destroyer-strength of the US Navy and were operating until 1975.